p1u3o/Flatpak-JRE/README.md

 # flava
-This is java 8 and 11 packaged as a Flatpak with support for Java Web Start (Icedtea) and FX applications.
+Java 8 and 11 packaged as a Flatpak with support for Java Web Start (Icedtea) and FX applications.

 ## why
-I use java web start files reguarly at work for managing our servers, unfortunately IcedTea does not run very well in a container and containers don't integrate with desktops.
+I use java web start files reguarly at work for managing servers, however IcedTea does not run very well in a container and containers don't integrate with desktops.

-This uses prebuilt java builds from Liberica, which are based on OpenJDK.
-They're 100% open source and include JavaFX which is a pain to compile.
+This uses prebuilt Java builds from Liberica, which are based on OpenJDK.

-## How to use
+## usage

 When installed, just double click .jar and .jnlp files.

 ## Broken

-Minecraft
+- Minecraft
-File Forwarding
+- File Forwarding